CS-SI/eodag/docs/add_product_type.rst

 products of the corresponding type.

-The following lines need to be indented because they make a dictionary of configuration information for the product type we are defining.
+The following lines need to be indented because they make a dictionary of configuration information for the collection we are defining.
 Each bit of information can usually be found on the provider's catalog.
 Note how the value used for the ``keywords`` entry brings together values from other entries such as ``instrument``, ``processingLevel``, ``platform``, etc.

-Add product type to a provider
+Add collection to a provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the file ``eodag/resources/providers.yml``, add the product-type to the ``products``